benschweizer/iops/README.md

 iops
 =====
 iops is an IO benachmark tool that performs random reads on block devices.
-If an exact block size is not specified using -b, the the size starts with the physical sector size (defaulting to 4k) and doubles every iteration of the loop.
+If a single block size is not specified using -b, the the size starts with the physical sector size (defaulting to 4k) and doubles every iteration of the loop.
 You can switch the read pattern using -p toggle.